mbakunas/mbakunas/README.md

 ### Hi there 👋

-I'm a cloud  architect at [Avanade](https://www.avanade.com/en-us/technologies/azure) specialzing in Azure infrastructure and infrastructure as code.
+I am a cloud architect at [Avanade](https://www.avanade.com/en-us/technologies/azure) specializing in Azure infrastructure and infrastructure as code.

-- 🏢 While the majority of my career has been in operations or infrastructure consulting, I dabble in development.
+- I have over 20 years' experience in enterprise IT operations and consulting :technologist: to large/global enterprises.
-- 👷 I have over 20 years experience in enterprise operations and consulting to large/global enterprises.
+- I've been working in Azure :cloud: for quite some time, and I obtained my first Azure certification in 2015.
-- ☁️ I've been working in Azure for quite some time, and I obtained my first Azure certification in 2015.
+- While most of my career has been in operations or infrastructure consulting, I dabble in development.
-- 🪄 I ❤ automating infrastructure deployments with IaC.
+- I :hearts: automating infrastructure deployments with IaC.

 <!--
 ![](https://github-readme-stats.vercel.app/api?username=mbakunas&count_private=true&show_icons=true&theme=tokyonight)